 Project Quetzal was founded in 2018 by Janice and Bill (see bios below).
 Between the two of them they have spent many years in Latin America, mostly in Guatemala, Mexico and Ecuador.
 In recent years their focus has been Guatemala, getting to know its wonderful people and seeing firsthand its crushing poverty.
-They have learned, and continue to learn, that there is no simple solution to combating poverty but every child who finishes school, every mother who learns about the importance of nutrition in the first 1000 days of a child’s life, and every family provided with secure housing is a giant step to a brighter future.
+They have learned, and continue to learn, that there is no simple solution to combating poverty but every child who attends school and every mother who learns about the importance of education and nutrition is a giant step to a brighter future.
 Janice and Bill visit Guatemala 3 times a year for a month or two each time.
-Their time is spent checking in on existing programs and projects as well as always investigating new project possibilities.
+Their time is spent checking in on existing projects as well as investigating new project possibilities.

 The resplendent quetzal is Guatemala’s national symbol.
 Quetzal means “beautiful” in Quiche, a Mayan language.
 This bird has shimmering emerald wings, a small yellow beak and a 3-foot tail with iridescent blue feathers.
 It is on the flag and is also the country’s currency.